Ingentive-Limited/AILearningPath/scenario-1-weather-api/starter-prompts.md

 ### If Something Goes Wrong
 - Check the troubleshooting section in the main README
 - Try rephrasing the prompt with more specific requirements
-- Ask KiloCode to explain its decisions if unclear
+- Ask your AI assistant to explain its decisions if unclear
 - Don't hesitate to ask for code explanations

 ### Customization Ideas